 We attach great importance to the protection of your personal data, therefore we wish to provide you with information on the data processing activities carried out by Games for Business Kft.
 (7623 Pécs, Móré Fülöp u.
 33.) as a controller, and the principles and rules we abide by during these activities.

-Data processing is carried out during the use of Games for Business’s website (gamesforbusiness.com) and our services with your prior notification and explicit consent.
+Data processing is carried out during the use of Games for Business’s website (gamesforbusiness.com and its subdomains) and our services with your prior notification and explicit consent.
 In addition, Games for Business processes data based on legitimate interest or express statutory provisions for the fulfilment of the contract between you.

 Games for Business shall treat your personal data in a manner that is as transparent as possible for the sole purpose of a specific, clear and legitimate purpose, only to the extent required and for the briefest period necessary to achieve the purpose, in a manner that is legitimate and fair in all respects.
 We pay great attention to ensuring that the data we process is accurate and up-to-date.